polkadot-developers/polkadot-docs/develop/index.md

 Leverage smart contracts and execute custom logic over existing chains to streamline your development process.

 !!! tip
     The Polkadot smart contract ecosystem is in active development.
 Please expect frequent changes.
+You can follow progress, or join the discussion, by visiting this [Contracts on AssetHub Roadmap](https://forum.polkadot.network/t/contracts-on-assethub-roadmap/9513/57){target=\_blank} Polkadot Network Forum post.

 #### Learn